rpetti/command-decoupler/README.md

                          - regsvr32.exe (Fails to load OCX)
 ```

-Using the command-decoupler to move the regsvr32 command to the outside of the mysteriously works fine.
+Using the command-decoupler to move the regsvr32 command to the outside of the Fortify process tree mysteriously works fine.
 The process tree would instead look like this:
 ```
 cmd.exe - command-decoupler.exe
                 |